Start of Main Content

 Can the Museum tell me the value of my collection?

-No. As a non-profit, federally funded institution, we are not permitted to appraise or valuate materials.
-We cannot provide you with information about the appraisal process or cost and encourage you to speak directly with an appraiser.
+No. As a non-profit, federal institution, Museum staff do not appraise or evaluate materials.
+We cannot provide you with information about the appraisal process or cost.
+We encourage you to speak directly with an appraiser.
 The following websites provide information about appraisers: